-The 2017-2018 season holds several exciting debuts and returns for Ms. Sterrenberg.
-She begins the season with her home company of Opera Philadelphia as Pamina in their highly anticipated East Coast Premiere of the Barrie Kosky Die Zauberflöte, as part of their inaugural Festival O17.
-She goes on to sing Annina (La traviata) in her company debut with The Dallas Opera, and returns to Madison Opera for their new production of Daniel Catan’s Florencia en el Amazonas, portraying the role of Rosalba.
-She is also slated as a featured guest with the Oregon Mozart Players for a concert of Mozart lieder and Mahler’s Sympony No. 4 under the baton of Maestro Kelly Kuo.
+The 2017-2018 season held several exciting debuts and returns for Ms. Sterrenberg.
+She began the season with her home company of Opera Philadelphia as Pamina in their highly anticipated East Coast Premiere of Barrie Kosky’s imaginative telling of Die Zauberflöte, as part of their inaugural Festival O17.
+She then made her debut with The Dallas Opera as Annina in La traviata and returned to Madison Opera for their new production of Daniel Catan’s Florencia en el Amazonas, portraying the role of Rosalba.
+She also joined the Oregon Mozart Players for a concert of Mozart lieder and Mahler’s Sympony No. 4 under the baton of Maestro Kelly Kuo.

-Ms. Sterrenberg was named an inaugural Emerging Artist with Opera Philadelphia for their 2014-2015 season.
-She made her professional debut with the company in the World Premiere of Schnyder and Wimberly's Charlie Parker's YARDBIRD as Chan Parker, wife of Charlie Parker (sung by Lawrence Brownlee).
-Rachel also appeared with the New Jersey Symphony Orchestra and the Curtis Chamber Orchestra under the batons of Jacques Lacombe and Robert Spano, respectively.
-She then spent her summer with Opera Theatre of Saint Louis as a Gerdine Young Artist.
+Ms. Sterrenberg was named an inaugural Emerging Artist with Opera Philadelphia for their 2014-2015 season, returning the following season for a second year, where she was heard as Annina in La traviata and Sara in the East Coast Premiere of Jennifer Higdon’s Cold Mountain.
+Additional performances during that time included appearances with the New Jersey Symphony Orchestra and the Curtis Chamber Orchestra under the batons of Jacques Lacombe and Robert Spano, respectively, and a summer with Opera Theatre of Saint Louis as a Gerdine Young Artist.

-In 2014, Sterrenberg was awarded second place in the Mid-Atlantic Region of the Metropolitan National Council Auditions after winning in the Philadelphia District.
-Rachel is a first place recipient of the Alltech Undergraduate Vocal Scholarship, the Peterson Vocal Competition, and the Strauss Award in the Orpheus National Vocal Competition.
-Other notable awards include being a winner of the Kentucky District Metropolitan Opera National Council Auditions and the Encouragement Award for the 2012 MONC Mid-South Regional competition.
-Rachel is most recently a recipient of the prestigious Shoshanna Foundation Grant.
+In 2014, Ms. Sterrenberg was awarded second place in the Mid-Atlantic Region of the Metropolitan National Council Auditions after winning in the Philadelphia District.
+She is a first-place recipient of the Alltech Undergraduate Vocal Scholarship, the Peterson Vocal Competition, and the Strauss Award in the Orpheus National Vocal Competition.
+Other notable awards include being a winner of the Kentucky District Metropolitan Opera National Council Auditions and the Encouragement Award for the 2012 MONC Mid-South Regional competition and is most recently a recipient of the prestigious Shoshanna Foundation Grant.